 When Dallas KidZania opened in the Texas suburb of Frisco in November, it was the first U.S. franchise of this Mexican-based corporation that dedicates itself to helping children learn by doing.
 Set up as a community in miniature, it offers kids the opportunity to role play and earn “money,” called kidZos, while trying out 100 different careers.

 And, like any good community it needed concrete for streets, sidewalks and a town square.

 Parker explains that the local office of general contractor Turner Construction Co. invited Concrete Preservation, a division of Southwest Construction Services, to bid on the project.

 “We have a great working relationship with Turner and always try to bid all of their decorative concrete,” says Parker.
-“This is the type of job we really enjoy, as thousands of people will see our work on a daily basis.”
+“This is the type of job we really enjoy.
+Thousands of people will see our work on a daily basis.”

-The job called for a variety of decorative concrete applications to encompass roughly 25,000 square feet of walking space, including floor leveling, polishing and stamped overlays.
+The job called for a variety of decorative concrete applications to encompass roughly 25,000 square feet of walking space.
+Projects included floor leveling, polishing and stamped overlays.

 “They have more than 20 locations all over the world, and they tried to duplicate what they did in some of those other locations,” Parker says about KidZania.
 “However, the mockup process was lengthy.
 It took multiple attempts to get just the right look the owner was looking for.”

 One big issue: finding miniaturized stamps for the city’s “streets.”